 1. Sharing our gifts is core to human spirit and potential.

-2. While I offer to you my services as a gift and you have no obligation to pay, you understand that this is my working profession and I need to make money to support myself and my family.
-I also know that you wouldn't be comfortable seeking help without making some contribution.
-The pay-as-you-will model says then that for the benefit of both parties there is an expectation of an exchange that is mutually beneficial.
+2. I offer to you my services as a gift and you have no obligation to pay, yet I know that you wouldn't be comfortable receiving services without making some contribution.
+The pay-as-you-will model says then that for the benefit of both parties there is likely an exchange that is mutually beneficial.

 3. I want you to know that the work that I do and potential benefits to you are truly limitless.
 Positive transformations that lead to greater happiness and fulfillment is priceless.
 How can we "set a rate" on something so dynamic and transformative?